abhinavguptas/Salesforce-Lookup-Rollup-Summaries/README.md

      if (Trigger.isDelete) {
          objects = Trigger.old;
      } else {
-     	// handle any filtering required on Trigger.isUpdate or Trigger.isUndelete events
+     	/*
+     		Handle any filtering required, specially on Trigger.isUpdate event.
+If the rolled up fields are not changed, then please make sure you skip the rollup operation.
-      // we are not adding that for sake of similicity objects = Trigger.new;
+     		We are not adding that for sake of similicity of this illustration.
+      	*/
+        objects = Trigger.new;
      }

      /*